Fonta1n3/FullyNoded/QuestionsAnswersFN.md

 Beware: A Q&A is always *work in progress*.
 Tips & help welcome.

 ### Disclaimer
 None of the respondents in the **open** Telegram group have been explicitely named as a source, except for ***@Fonta1n3***.
-For practical reasons educational images uploaded by Telegram group members have been downloaded to [Imgbb](http://imgbb.com), we de-personalised them (by giving a new name) and under this new name these images have been used in the Q&A to clarify the questions and answers.
+For practical reasons educational images uploaded by Telegram group members have been downloaded to [Imgbb](http://imgbb.com), we de-personalised them by giving images a new name.
+Under these new names these images have been used in the Q&A to clarify the questions and answers.

-> We've done our uttermost to ensure the protection of privacy of the Telegram group members by checking the images for personal identifiable information (pii).
-However, should we after all have made a mistake, please let us know and we'll correct it immedeately.
+> We've done our best to protect the privacy of the Telegram group members by investigating the images we used.
+We haven't come across personal identifiable information (pii).
+However, should we have made a mistake after all, please let us know and we'll correct this immediately.

 ## Explanation of the Q&A